missionpinball/mpf-monitor/README.md

 MPF Monitor is *very* rough at this point.
 In the near future (after Expo 2016), we'll add more features, including:

-* Events that have been posted, current registered handlers
+* More details for events, including registered handlers & making the list sortable and searchable
 * Pulling information about running modes (priority, etc.)
 * Shots, shot groups, and shot profiles
 * Logic blocks